Sunday, 19 December 2010

 People tend to either love it or hate it.
 I am firmly in the love it category.

 I do truly believe, however, that a significant portion of the haters would feel differently if they tasted homemade mincemeat.
-When I was interning at delicious., I helped out with the Christmas food taste test which among other things (cakes, stollen, panettone, puddings) tested mincemeat and mince pies.
-Even the ones that won weren't a patch on homemade - and we tested lots.
+When I was interning at delicious., I helped out with the Christmas food taste test.
+Among other things (cakes, stollen, panettone, puddings) we tested mincemeat and mince pies from a wide range of brands and price points.
+Even the ones that won weren't a patch on homemade.

 So if you make one thing from my blog this Christmas, please make it mincemeat.
 Take a look at the ingredients above.
 Is there anything you dislike?
 There's no suet, no soggy candied peel.